-The funding approach outlined by this study summarizes potential funding sources and strategies to pursue transportation funds within the county and from outside funding sources.
+The investment strategy outlined by this study will position WCCTAC to be competitive for transportation funds within the county and to leverage outside funding sources.
 The transit capital investments will also benefit a wide range of people and trip types in West County.